 With flowers in bloom and warmer weather, many couples have their hearts set on a spring wedding.
 You’ll have a plethora of spring wedding colors to choose from, including florals and pastels.
 Below are are several wedding colors to consider:

 Are you planning an outdoor wedding?
 Sage green is a soft color that mimics the grass and freshly grown leaves.
-This shade works well with many colors, especially a pop of pink for that Spring-in-bloom vibe!
+This shade works well with many colors, especially a pop of pink (think light pink or dusty rose) for that Spring-in-bloom vibe!

 In addition to symbols of love and romance, many flowers, such as daisies and peonies, represent life, prosperity, and good luck.
 From centerpieces and bouquets to accessories and wedding cake designs, flowers are easy accents to incorporate into your wedding theme.

 At the corner of elegance and glamour, a rose gold wedding scenery will have you falling in love all over again.
 Rose gold is a marvelous color for bridesmaid gowns, groomsmen ties, and when paired with ivory, dreamy rose gold wedding invitations.

 Emerald green is another fresh, outdoorsy color that looks great with bright, floral colors.
 Add a bold berry pink to your bouquet for a splash of flair!